Anarchism in Japan: After World War Two

 After the war, Ishikawa Sanshirō wrote Japan 50 Years Later, envisioning Japanese society after an anarchist revolution.
 In this work, he advocated a mutualist economy on a co-operative basis.
 He also supported nudism as an expression of freedom, and unlike his contemporary anarchists he endorsed the maintenance of the Japanese Emperor as a symbol of communal affection.

+Anarchists were represented in the production control movement from 1945-1950, based on factory occupations in pre-war Japan, Italy, and France.